efroemling/ballistica/src/ballistica/README.md

 be `ballistica::scene_v1::g_base` which will be distinct from any `g_base` global held by any other feature-set.
-So as long as each feature-set correctly lives in its own namespace and uses only its own set of globals, things should behave pretty much as they do on the Python layer; feature-sets simply import what they use when they themselves are imported and all code throughout the feature-set can safely use those globals from that point on.
+So as long as each feature-set correctly lives in its own namespace and uses only its own set of globals, things should work pretty much as they do on the Python layer; feature-sets simply import what they use when they themselves are imported and all code throughout the feature-set assumes it is safe to use those imported things.

 Check out the [Template Feature Set](template_fs) for examples of wrangling globals and namespaces to implement a feature-set-front-end in C++.